freenas/freenas-docs/README.md

 ##Requirements:

-Perl must be installed on the system.
+Perl must be installed.

 The following software must be installed at minimum.
-If this is the first time pkg has been used on the system, it fetch and install itself.
+If this is the first time pkg has been used on the system, it fetches and installs itself.
 Say yes to the prompts to do so.
 Once it has completed, finish installing the needed software.

-Instructions are given for both the port and the package as some software may not have a package.
-Try the pkg command first as it is faster.
-If the pkg command succeeds, you do not need to run the make command as the software is already installed; however if it fails, use the make command to install the software.
+Instructions are given for both ports and packages, as some software might not have a package.
+Try the pkg command first, as it is faster.
+If the pkg command succeeds, it is not necessary to run the make command as the software is already installed; however if it fails, use the make command to install the software.
 If the software is already installed, the pkg command will indicate that the most recent version is already installed.

 ```
 portsnap fetch extract